Skip to content

 The bundle is a zip file containing four items.
 Most of the time only the first matters to you:

-If all three hold, the tool reports confirmed, with the date and a reference to the public record anyone can check.
-If the manuscript is different from any save in your timeline — even by a comma — the tool reports that plainly, and the publisher knows.
+If all four hold, the tool reports PASS, with the date and a reference to the public record anyone can check.
+If the manuscript is different from any save in your timeline — even by a comma — the tool reports NOT MATCHED plainly, and the publisher knows.

 The bundle proves when the manuscript existed and that it is the same file you worked on throughout.
 It does not, by itself, prove which human was at the keyboard.
 For that, conventional evidence still matters — your contract, your drafts, your correspondence, your relationship with your publisher.
 The bundle is one more thing in the stack, and the one thing that is harder to forge than all the others combined.